Qovery/documentation/website/guides/advanced/custom-routes.md

 <Assumptions>

 * You have installed the [Qovery CLI][guides.deploy-your-first-application]
-* You have deployed at least 2 applications with Qovery
+* You need to deploy more than one application (e.g backend and frontend)

 </Assumptions>